5 Bank Fees That Are Draining Your Savings

 Experts say that you can begin teaching money-related lessons to children as young as five.
 Pre-schoolers may be too young to add or subtract, but these youngsters will understand value, and the idea of trading items — which are the building blocks for understanding money.
 Then, as they acquire basic math skills, your children can be taught more complex financial concepts.

 Help your children avoid falling into the instant gratification pit by setting savings goals for an important date.
-According to CFED.org, this may be “an effective way of delivering financial education that takes into account children’s concept of time.”
+According to Prosperity Now, this may be “an effective way of delivering financial education that takes into account children’s concept of time.”
 Open a savings account — then, when your child receives birthday money, or cash from chores, have them put some into the bank to save for bigger ticket items.

 If your child is old enough for an allowance, encourage them to direct a percentage into savings.
 Check the balances often: your children will enjoy watching their money grow as deposits and interest accumulate.